yurigurlie207/household-task-manager/README.md

 Contributors to this gem are all welcome at GitHub: https://github.com/yurigurlie207/pregnancy-weeks-info-cli-gem Ruby Gem Guidelines: https://guides.rubygems.org/contributing/

 Authors
-Adrienne Yao - Initial work - Yurigurlie207
+Adrienne Yao - Initial work - Yurigurlie207 on git hub

 License
 This project is licensed under the MIT License (https://opensource.org/licenses/MIT) - see the [LICENSE.txt)